Building a Product Qualified Lead process for your Complex product

 First off, how complex is your product?

-When our customers ask how they should be designing their Product Qualified Lead process, the first question we ask them is:
+When customers ask us how to design their Product Qualified Lead process, we start by asking:

 How complex is your product?

-Ask yourself how many of your last 10 signups self-served their way to first value.
-If the answer is less than 4, read on!
+Ask yourself: of your last 10 signups, how many self-served their way to value?
+If fewer than 4, read on.

 Next, how big is the opportunity?